 Admitting to being wrong

-Jonathan explains how his team always admits to being wrong, which is something unusual for the development industry.
+Johnathan explains how his team always admits to being wrong, which is something unusual for the development industry.
 However, it shows his clients that his agency is trustworthy.
 This has positive effects because clients will refer their agency to friends, business partners, and others.

 Why recurring services are valuable

-According to Jonathan, he’s been fascinated by project based services when someone showed him his business.
+According to Johnathan, he’s been fascinated by project based services when someone showed him his business.
 The reason is simply: while one-time services generate often a lot of income, they are not a good metric if you want to sell your business later on.

 Adapting your needs to the software